lamhq/tech-notes/pages/devops/aws/network/cloudfront/cache-behavior.md

 When adding additional Cache Behaviors, the Default Cache Behavior is always the last to be processed and is always `/*`.

+## Origin Request URI

-The URI of the request sent to your origin will include the path pattern.
+The URI of requests sent to your origin will include the path pattern.

 For example, if a client requests `https://your-distribution.cloudfront.net/api/users`, CloudFront will forward the request to the origin as `/api/users`.

+You can use [CloudFront Functions](./functions.md) to customize the requests sent to your origins, such as rewriting the URI, headers, and query string